MarufZak/study-logs/linux-command-line/README.md

 All signals can be viewed with `kill -l`.
 Only signals that cannot be catched at application level are `SIGKILL` and `SIGSTOP`.

+## Part 2, configuring environment

+I decided to write only about environment section.
+Other 2 sections are about introduction to `vi`, and configuring the prompt.

 ### Environment

 Environment is body of data shell session holds, used by programs as configuration file to determine the behavior.
 Many programs use config files instead, but environment variables (pieces of data in environment) are sometimes read too.